-Academic Record Review & Academic Restriction Status for Associate & Bachelor's Degree Programs
+Academic Record Review & Academic Restriction for Associate & Bachelor's Degree Programs

-The academic record of every undergraduate student will be reviewed at the end of each semester to ensure that each student is meeting the minimum degree requirements.
-Students who do not meet the minimum cumulative 2.0 grade point average (GPA) degree requirement will be put on 16-credit limited load, academic probation or strict academic probation.
-Students on academic probation or strict academic probation who do not make sufficient academic progress may be dropped from their bachelor's program; in some circumstances these students may continue in an associate program, but in other cases they will be dropped altogether for poor scholarship.
+The academic record of every undergraduate student will be reviewed at the end of each semester to ensure that each student is meeting the minimum cumulative 2.0 grade point average (GPA) degree requirement.
 For complete information regarding students who do not meet minimum degree requirements, see Policy Volume V on the university intranet.